What is South Korea Famous for?

 #1 K-pop

-Korean Popular music, or K-pop, has been flooding Korean ears for decades now, but it’s only hit the mainstream in the last couple of years.
-The super-coordinated dancing, futuristic fashion, and polished looks have fans the world over-obsessed with their favorite band.
+K-pop, or Korean popular music, has been flooding Korean ears for decades now, but it’s only hit the mainstream in the last couple of years.
+The super-coordinated dancing, futuristic fashion, and polished looks have fans all over the world obsessed with their favorite band.

 In the Korean music industry, kids join various labels as trainees and spend many months or years training in singing, dancing, cultural practices, language, and more, until they eventually “debut” as a solo artist or part of a group.

-Whole vocabularies surround K-pop, but the industry can be overwhelming for the uninitiated.
-Suffice it to say that the biggest bands can bring fans all the way to Seoul just to see where music videos were shot or to eat at a star’s branded cafe.
-Bands like BTS and BlackPink, in particular, have crossed cultural barriers, expanding out of Korea and even out of Asia over the last two years.
+Whole vocabularies are surrounding K-pop, but the industry can be overwhelming for the uninitiated.
+Suffice it to say that the most prominent bands can bring fans all the way to Seoul just to see where music videos were shot or to eat at a star’s branded cafe.
+Bands like BTS and BlackPink, in particular, have crossed cultural barriers, expanding beyond Korea and even Asia over the last two years.

-Bonus: KHipHop, or Korean Hip Hop and Rap, is a huge influence from the Korean diaspora, with many famous KPop idols later switching to the hip-hop genre.
+Bonus: KHipHop, or Korean Hip Hop and Rap, is a considerable influence from the Korean diaspora, with many famous K-pop idols later switching to the hip-hop genre.

 #2 Cinema